FreeCAD/homebrew-freecad/README.md

 * An up-to-date installation of [homebrew](http://brew.sh)
 * The [homebrew/science](https://github.com/Homebrew/homebrew-science) tap
 * The patched **coin** recipe from this tap (see install instructions for release version of FreeCAD vs HEAD version)
+* Mercurial (for downloading coin) if not already installed on your system

 It's easy to install the homebrew/science tap